+Previous studies have demonstrated that the presence of MFs at zero temperature influences the Higgs vacuum, inducing a vortex structure known as the Ambj\o rn-Olesen condensation~\cite{Nielsen:1978rm, PhysRevD.45.3833, SALAM1975203, LINDE1976435,Ambjorn_1989, Chernodub_2023}.
+MFs can affect both the baryon number violation process during the electroweak cross-over~\cite{Annala:2023jvr,Ho:2020ltr} and the first-order PT by altering the electroweak sphaleron energy~\cite{Comelli:1999gt} and PT dynamics~\cite{Kajantie:1998rz}.
+In addition, the connection between electroweak strings and baryon number asymmetry generation has been established through the relationship between the Chern-Simons number and the MF helicity associated with the Z field~\cite{PhysRevLett.101.171302, PhysRevLett.87.251302,Vachaspati:1994ng,Barriola:1994ez}.

-Previous studies show that the appearance of the MF will affect the Higgs vacuum, making it present a vortex structure, the Ambj\o rn-Olesen condense~\cite{Nielsen:1978rm, PhysRevD.45.3833, SALAM1975203, LINDE1976435,Ambjorn_1989, Chernodub_2023}.
-More importantly, the Chern-Simons Number stored in the MF will be converted into baryon number through chiral anomaly, thereby realizing baryon number asymmetry of the Universe (BAU)~\cite{Giovannini_1998, Giovannini:1997eg, Joyce:1997uy}.
-It is worth studying whether this phenomenon still exists under the first-order electroweak PT occurring in the early Universe predicted by beyond the standard model new physics~\cite{Hindmarsh_2021, Caldwell_2022, Athron_2024}.
-Such a PT can provide an equilibrium departure environment to explain the problem of BAU through the electroweak baryogenesis~\cite{Morrissey_2012, Cohen_2012} and source an important stochastic gravitational wave backgrounds~\cite{Mazumdar_2019, Caprini_2016, Caprini_2020} to be probed by future space-based gravitational wave detectors such as Laser Interferometer Space Antenna (LISA)~\cite{LISA:2017pwj}, TianQin~\cite{Luo_2016}, Taiji~\cite{taiji}.
+Crucially, assuming the occurrence of a first-order electroweak PT~\cite{Hindmarsh_2021, Caldwell:2022qsj, Athron_2024}, the Chern-Simons number stored in the MF is proposed to convert into baryon number via chiral anomaly, thereby generating the baryon number asymmetry of the Universe (BAU)~\cite{Giovannini_1998, Giovannini:1997eg, Joyce:1997uy, Fujita:2016igl}.
+Such a PT can create the necessary out-of-equilibrium conditions to explain the BAU puzzle through the electroweak baryogenesis mechanism~\cite{Morrissey_2012, Cohen_2012}.
+Furthermore, the stochastic gravitational wave backgrounds associated with the strong first-order PT~\cite{Mazumdar_2019, Caprini_2016, Caprini_2020} can be detected by future space-based gravitational wave observatories, such as the Laser Interferometer Space Antenna (LISA)~\cite{LISA:2017pwj}, TianQin~\cite{Luo_2016}, and Taiji~\cite{taiji}.

-Therefore, in this Letter, we intend to use numerical methods to simulate the first-order electroweak PT under MF backgrounds, analyze the influence of MF on the PT, give the quantitative relationship between baryon number asymmetry and MF for the first time, and analyze the MF strength of present which can achieve the correct matter-antimatter asymmetry.
-For generic, we here consider both the helical MF of infinite correlation length and the helical MF with electroweak PT characteristic correlation length.
+In this Letter, we investigate the first-order electroweak PT in a {preexisting} MF background using lattice simulations.
+We analyze the impact of MFs on the PT, establish for the first time the quantitative relationship between baryon number asymmetry and MF strength, and determine the present MF strength required to achieve the correct matter-antimatter asymmetry without relying on electroweak baryogenesis.
+For generality, we consider both helical MFs with infinite correlation length and with characteristic correlation lengths associated with the electroweak PT.

-This letter uses the natural unit $\hbar=c=k_\mathrm{B}=1$.
-Since the PT completed very fast, we ignore the expansion of the universe, the evolution of the external MF, and the change in temperature.
+This Letter employs natural units where $\hbar=c=k_\mathrm{B}=1$.
+Given the rapid completion of the first-order electroweak PT, we neglect the effect of the expansion of the universe, the evolution of background MFs, and temperature changes.